 AWS Vs. GCP: Cloud Storage Pricing Comparison

 AWS currently provides eight cloud storage services, including Amazon S3 (object storage), Amazon EBS (EC2 block storage volumes), and Amazon EFS (file storage system).
-Each cloud storage service comes with its own pricing.
+Each service has its own pricing.
 For example, Amazon S3 pricing starts at $0.023 per GB per month.

 On the other corner, Google Cloud Storage also offers several types of storage.
 But, again, the starting standard rate is slightly more affordable per GB than AWS cloud storage ($0.020 vs $0.023 per GB).
 See below: